 E-commerce which Solution and how ?

-The QUESTION to ask from the outset is NOT which is the best known platform or software that allows you to create an E-commerce ?
-But rather which strategy to adopt from the beginning:
+The question to ask from the outset is NOT which is the best known platform or software that allows you to create an E-commerce ?
+But rather which strategy to adopt from the beginning for a medium-long term web platform, how to start, target audience, the logistics you need behind the ordering process and which payement gateway are quite flexible and secure in the country where you operate.

-- Use and pay for a known, popular intermediary E-commerce platform.
+- Use and pay for a known, proprietary intermediary E-commerce platform.

-- Create your independent platform without any intermediary, using your own system.
+- Create your independent platform without any intermediary, using your own Open-Source platform.

 - Your are trapped by their template and, especially, their payement methods.